 Better scheduling solutions can bring immediate financial gains and long-term benefits in worker productivity.
 In their report, investment firm Sanford C. Bernstein & Co. observed that WFM tools can “achieve the elusive and seemingly contradictory goals of lower labor costs combined with higher levels of customer service.”

-To illustrate, we can look at one prominent problem in the security industry: short-notice changes in the schedule arising from last-minute client orders, sickness among employees, cancelled shifts or changed shift locations.
+To illustrate, we can look at one prominent problem in the security industry: short-notice changes in the schedule arising from last-minute client orders, sickness among employees, canceled shifts, or changed shift locations.
 Consider some of the implications when workforce management tools are not available:

 A suitable workforce management system for security maximizes efficiencies in the planning, publishing and adjustment of shifts.
 It also goes beyond management-side functions; employee self-serve functions bring compound benefits.
 Employee self-scheduling allows employees not only to input their availability, but to assign themselves for the shifts that they would like to work – reducing staff scheduling time.